Recovery is just a phone call away.

 Yes, crack cocaine addiction is a disease.
 According to medical experts, substance addictions are considered a brain disease that interrupts normal functioning and requires medical intervention for treatment and recovery.
 The American Society of Addiction Medicine (ASAM) defines addiction as a chronic, relapsing disorder characterized by compulsive drug seeking and use, despite harmful consequences.

-Yes.
-While they are both addictive stimulant drugs, cocaine is a white powder form of the substance, while crack cocaine is the crystalized form of the drug and is considered to be more addictive.
+Yes, there is a difference between cocaine and crack cocaine.
+While they are both addictive stimulant drugs, cocaine is a white powder form of the substance, whereas crack cocaine is the crystallized form and is considered to be more addictive.

 Yes, crack cocaine addiction is dangerous and can, in some cases, be lethal.
 Crack cocaine addiction has severe physical and psychological side effects, including heart attacks and strokes.
 According to Yoon, I. A., et al. ‘s 2017 study, ‘Cardiovascular Consequences of Cocaine Use’, crack cocaine users are 24 times more likely to have a heart attack within the first hour after use.